merrybouv/k12-teacher-trends-analysis/README.md

 ## About Me

-I'm Meredith Bouvier, and I bring 13+ years of experience in K-12 education research and policy.
-My background includes work with international organizations (World Bank, Global Partnership for Education, OECD) and direct classroom experience as a certified high school teacher in New York City.
-I hold a PhD in Adult Education, MA in Mathematics, and BS in Mathematics.
+I'm Meredith Bouvier, a quantitative researcher with 13+ years of experience analyzing complex social systems through education research and policy.
+My background spans international organizations (World Bank, Global Partnership for Education, OECD) and direct field experience as a certified high school teacher in New York City.

-I'm particularly interested in education workforce analytics, international education policy, and using data to support better decision-making in education.
+I hold a PhD in Adult Education, MA in Mathematics, and BA in Mathematics, with expertise in statistical analysis, survey methodology, and large-scale administrative data.
+My work focuses on using quantitative methods to understand social patterns, policy impacts, and behavioral trends across diverse populations.

+**Research Interests**: Social science analytics, survey research methodology, big data applications in understanding human behavior, and translating complex statistical findings into actionable insights for organizations and policymakers.

+**Technical Skills**: Python (pandas, statistical analysis), survey design, longitudinal data analysis, data visualization, and working with large administrative datasets.

+I'm particularly interested in roles where I can apply quantitative social science methods to understand user behavior, social trends, and policy outcomes - whether in tech, government, or research institutions.

 ## Connect